Acoustic Guitar through Boss GT-8

 The limited number of characters and low resolution of the LCD screen on the GT-8 makes it often difficult to program and maintain a good overview of the effects chain with all the effects parameters.

-FX Floorboard is “Graphical editor software for many Boss and Roland effect & synth units”.
+FX Floorboard is a 3rd-party “Graphical editor software for many Boss and Roland effect & synth units”.
 It allows visualization and editing of the effects chain and the effects parameters.

 Guitar Simulator